This post contains affiliate links.

 Best Blue Cheese Drink Pairings

-Wine: Blue cheese pairs beautifully with wine.
-Consider serving it with a robust red wine like Cabernet Sauvignon or a sweet dessert wine like Port.
-Alternatively, a glass of crisp white wine, such as Sauvignon Blanc or Riesling, can provide a nice contrast.
+Wine: Blue cheese pairs nicely with wine.
+Try serving it with a red wine like Cabernet Sauvignon or a sweet dessert wine like Port.
+Many cheese lovers prefer a glass of crisp white wine, such as Sauvignon Blanc or Riesling.ย

 Beer: Blue cheese also complements beer.
-Try it with a strong, malty beer like a Belgian dubbel, a stout, or porter.
-The flavor or a strong dark beer can stand up to the cheese’s intensity.
+We recommend a strong, malty beer like a Belgian dubbel, a stout, or porter.
+The flavor or a strong dark beer can stand out and not be overwhelmed with every bite of cheese.

 Substitutes for Gorgonzola